nathiedeheyl/oneiric-oracle/README.md

 ### User Demographic

 Generally speaking, the project is designed to appeal to a broad age range.
-The website and it's game-like approach to dream interpretation is easily accessible to anyone interested and open to dream interpretation.
+The website and its game-like approach to dream interpretation is easily accessible to anyone interested and open to dream interpretation.
 However, the website targets mainly users who are beginners in the field of dream interpretation.
 The quiz-styled tool helps users who are curious about what their dream might mean, but who may not have any deeper knowledge about the topic or experience in dream interpretation yet.
 Target users are looking for a mix of entertainment and encouragement to self-reflect.

 ### User Goals